Upgrading from Quagga to FRRouting

 Run the following commands to begin the upgrade process:

-cumulus@switch:~$ sudo -E apt-get update cumulus@switch:~$ sudo -E apt-get upgrade
+cumulus@switch:~$ sudo apt-get update cumulus@switch:~$ sudo apt-get upgrade

 At the end of the

-apt-get upgrade process, the output shows details of the upgrade process, regarding the Quagga to FRR switchover.
+apt-get upgradeprocess, the output will show details of the upgrade process, in regards to the Quagga -> FRR switchover.

-After the upgrade process is completed, the switch is in the following state:
+Once the upgrade process is completed, the switch will be in the following state: